Washington Huskies (0-0) at Auburn Tigers (0-0)

 |Date & Time||Saturday September 1, 2018, 3:30 PM (EDT)|

 The Line: Auburn Tigers -2.5 -- Over/Under: 48.5

-The Huskies are 2-6 ATS in their last 8 games on grass and 1-5 ATS in their last 6 non-conference games.
-The Tigers are 1-5 ATS in their last 6 neutral site games and 0-5-1 ATS in their last 6 non-conference games.
-The under is 4-0 in Tigers last 4 games overall and the over is 4-0 in Huskies last 4 games overall.
+Washington is 2-6 ATS in their last 8 games on grass and 1-5 ATS in their last 6 non-conference games while the over is 4-0 in their last 4 games overall.
+Auburn is 1-5 ATS in their last 6 neutral site games and 0-5-1 ATS in their last 6 non-conference games while the under is 4-0 in their last 4 games overall.

 I’ve gone back and forth on this game, as it genuinely could go either way.
 As much as I’d like to pick a side, both teams have enough question marks position-wise to make this one that’s probably better just watching than trying to bet.
 For the sake of a pick however, I’d side with the under.
 One thing that we can agree on on both sides is that there’s a ton of talent defensively and these are two of the best defensive units in the country.
 Even with both sides having skill on offense, I just see this one being a grind it out, low scoring type of game.